 Yes.
-We require that you be primarily based in either our London or Cork during the Programme.
-This gives you the opportunities to take full advantage of the numerous acceleration opportunities, networking events all over the world and coaching.
+We require that you be primarily based in London during the programme.
+This gives you the opportunities to take full advantage of the numerous acceleration opportunities, networking events and coaching.
 RebelBio is a major commitment, and we expect you to be present for the length of the crucible.

 The curriculum varies from 4-6 hours a week with panels of mentors and talks about tech, pitch training, product production, business models, intellectual property, sales, product design.
 There are also assignments and milestones so that the companies can focus on their individual development.

 Yes.
 You’ll have access to the Imperial College White City Incubator Lab to specifically build your technology and your product.
 While the rent and access to the equipment is free, you will have to pay for your disposable plastics, reagents, cell lines and other consumables.